python-poetry/poetry/docs/cli.md

 ```

 {{% note %}}
 The `--no-dev` option is now deprecated.
-You should use the `--without dev` notation instead.
+You should use the `--without dev` or `--only main` notation instead.
 {{% /note %}}

 You can also select optional dependency groups with the `--with` option.